spartarocks123/BRFSS_multimorbidity_project/README.md

 - Some category variables may be treated as continuous (e.g. income level, race, education level).
 Therefore, readjust those variables.
 - Review variable selection decisions
 - Evaluate model assumptions and robustness
-- Conduct sensitivity analyses if appropriate
+- Conduct sensitivity analyses if appropriate.
+Will conduct a sensitivity analysis on Men vs Women as well as Insured vs Uninsured.
 - Finalize interpretation of results and documentation
 - Replicate analysis with SQL & Python
 - Document technical rationale through code comments.
 If any changes are needed, that will be explained by the code comments or README.md.